Sales Invoice for Discounted Orders: To Add Discounted Sales Orders to a Sales Invoice

 To prepare the system, do the following:

-3. On the Company and Branch Selection menu, also on the top pane of the MYOB Advanced screen, make sure that the SweetLife Head Office and Wholesale Center branch is selected.
+3. On the Company and Branch Selection menu, also on the top pane of the MYOB Acumatica screen, make sure that the SweetLife Head Office and Wholesale Center branch is selected.
 If it is not selected, click the Company and Branch Selection menu button to view the list of branches that you have access to, and then click SweetLife Head Office and Wholesale Center.

-Step 1: Configuring the $70 Document Discount
+Step 1: Configuring the $70 Automatic Document Discount

 1. Open the Discount Codes (AR209000) form.